MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/wcstombs-s-wcstombs-s-l.md

 ---
 # `wcstombs_s`, `_wcstombs_s_l`

 Converts a sequence of wide characters to a corresponding sequence of multibyte characters.
-A version of [`wcstombs`, `_wcstombs_l`](wcstombs-wcstombs-l.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+A version of [`wcstombs`, `_wcstombs_l`](wcstombs-wcstombs-l.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax